facebookincubator/CP-Bench/README.md

 ## Running CP-Bench

-For a quick run, activate your conda environment and execute the run_model.sh script (note this scripts currently supports 4 GPU types, make adjustments if needed):
+For a quick run, activate your conda environment and execute the run_model.sh script (note this scripts currently supports 4 GPU types, make adjustments if needed).

+Note, you might've installed different versions of PyTorch or CUDA, so the ref log to compare against distributed SDC checking is not applicable to your case.

+Note, you need to adjust parameters such as batch_size to avoid CUDA out of memory errors.

 ```
 conda activate [your-env-name]
 ./run_model.sh